 The SAMESG serves as a Best Practice Guideline when reporting on socio-environmental aspects within the SAMREC, SAMVAL and SAMOG Codes (collectively the SAMCODES).
 The intention of the guideline is to assist individuals in providing adequate information on ESG matters that relate to their influence on the reasonable prospects for eventual economic extraction of the specific commodity being reported.

-The SAMESG provides guidance on the reporting of the following aspects:-
+The SAMESG, further, provides guidance on the (stand-alone) reporting of the following aspects:

 - organisational structure, systems, policies, procedures and risk control management plans;

 - compliance related ESG aspects;

 - internal social parameters;

 - ESG liability; and